control-toolbox/CTBenchmarks.jl/docs/src/documentation_process.md

   - `draft = false` controls execution of `@example` blocks.
   - `exclude_problems_from_draft` can force specific problem pages to execute their examples even in draft mode.
+  - `debug = false` controls the verbosity of logs from documentation
+    utilities: when set to `true`, additional per-block messages and full stacktraces are printed for easier debugging of template and figure generation.

 - **Environment files**
   - `Project.toml` and `Manifest.toml` are copied into